-- 4.43 The overarching suitability requirement, in COBS 9.2.1R, is for a firm to take reasonable steps to ensure that a personal recommendation (which includes, in this context, a recommendation to transfer or not to transfer a pension) is suitable for its customer.
+- 4.48.
+The overarching suitability requirement, in COBS 9.2.1R, is for a firm to take reasonable steps to ensure that a Personal Recommendation (which includes, in this context, a recommendation to transfer or not to transfer a pension) is suitable for its customer.
 To do so, a firm must obtain the necessary information regarding the customer's (a) knowledge and experience in the investment field relevant to the pension transfer; (b) financial situation; and (c) investment objectives (COBS 9.2.1R(2)(b)).
-Making a personal recommendation without the necessary information increases the risk of actually providing unsuitable advice. - 4.44 If a firm does not obtain the necessary information to assess suitability, it must not make a personal recommendation (COBS 9.2.6R).
-The Authority's review revealed gaps in the necessary information recorded in 15 out of 18 of the files reviewed (83%).
-Therefore, no personal recommendation should have been made in these 15 cases. - 4.45 There was a pervasive failure, occurring in 13 out of 18 files, to obtain information concerning the customer's predicted expenditure in retirement.
+Making a Personal Recommendation without the necessary information increases the risk of actually providing unsuitable advice. - 4.49.
+If a firm does not obtain the necessary information to assess suitability, it must not make a Personal Recommendation (COBS 9.2.6R).
+The Authority's review revealed gaps in the necessary information recorded in 15 out of the 18 files reviewed (83%).
+Therefore no Personal Recommendation should have been made in these 15 cases. - 4.50.
+There was a pervasive failure, occurring in 13 out of 18 files, to obtain information concerning the customer's expenditure throughout retirement.
 There was also a common failure, occurring in 14 out of 18 files, to obtain information about the customer's financial situation.
 Both areas are key in determining suitability.
 Without such information, IFM should not have made a Personal Recommendation.
-The customer's predicted expenditure in retirement is a key indicator of what their income needs will be in retirement, information which is important in assessing whether a customer should give up their defined benefits.
+The customer's expenditure in retirement is a key indicator of what their income needs will be in retirement, information which is important in assessing whether a customer should give up their defined benefits.
 Information about a customer's wider financial situation, including, for example, any other pensions that they may have, is central to assessing the extent of their reliance on the income provided by their DBPS, and their capacity for loss.